MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-sma-2016.md

 > [!NOTE]
 > When installing SMA with an existing database, you must install the worker servers before the web service.

+To upgrade to SMA 2016, follow these steps:

 1. If SMA servers are being monitored by Operations Manager, put them in maintenance mode to prevent false alerts.
 2. Uninstall the SMA web service and SMA runbook workers.